amalkoodoruth/bayesian-methods-for-ML/README.md

 # Bayesian Methods for Machine Learning
-This repository contains the code I submitted for the course Bayesian Methods for Machine Learning on Coursera The codes are run on google colab
+This repository contains the code I submitted for the course Bayesian Methods for Machine Learning on Coursera \n The codes are run on google colab